bvborisov/fractal_flames/README.md

 ==============
 Fractal Flames git repository, created by Bilyan Borisov.

-This is a project in development - to try out the project just compile all the files and and run - the main method is located in FractalFlames.java .
+This is an old project from a first year competition in OO.
+To try it out, compile all the files in FF.src using

+javac *.java

+And then go to where FF is included (doing cd .. twice) and then execute

+java FF.src.FractalFlames

+From the mini GUI, select image dimension (images are squares, 3000 works okay), number of iterations (the more the better the quality), and pick a type of fractals.
+The best looking ones are diamond, swirl, disk, and polar, but by all means try them all.
+Images can also be saved.